EduardoNicacio/LLMBenchmark/phi-4-reasoning-plus/readme.md

 ## Observations

 - Didn't observe the instruction to break the generated stored procedures into separate code blocks.
-- The C# code generation was messy; not ony it didn't break each file into a separate code block, but also transformed parts of the code into markdown headers.
+- The C# code generation was messy; not only it didn't break each file into a separate code block, but also transformed parts of the code into markdown headers.
-- Even though this isn't a codign-specific model, for being a Microsoft release I was expecting better results on both coding tasks.
+- Even though this isn't a coding-specific model, for being a Microsoft release I was expecting better results on both coding tasks.